nautobot/nautobot-app-golden-config/docs/user/app_feature_compliancecli.md

   router-id 10.0.10.6
 ```

+!!! note
-> Note: A platform will not run successfully against a device unless at least one compliance rule is set.
+    A platform will not run successfully against a device unless at least one compliance rule is set.